At a Glance

 This makes multi-platform support an important consideration when mulling over your VPN options.

-Meanwhile, ExpressVPN offers native app support for Windows, macOS, iOS, Android and Linux devices.
+Meanwhile, NordVPN offers native app support for Windows, macOS (with native Apple Silicon support), iOS, Android, Amazon Fire, Linux, and Android TV devices.

-In addition, the VPN provider makes available browser extensions for the Chrome, Firefox and Safari platforms, making it easier to view Netflix in your favorite browser.
+In addition, the VPN provider makes available browser extensions for the Chrome, Edge, and Firefox platforms, making it easier to view Netflix in your favorite browser.

-ExpressVPN puts a somewhat stingy limit of 3 concurrent connections on the same login, which can make things a bit tight for family and small business users.
+NordVPN puts a limit of 6 concurrent connections on the same login, which can make things a bit tight for family and small business users.

 However, the provider offers compatibility with numerous makes and models of routers, making it easy to protect multiple connected devices via one connection.
 You can even purchase pre-configured routers at FlashRouters.com.

 While we’d all love to live in a world where technical issues are not, well, an issue, everyone hits a bump or two on the information highway now and then, requiring a visit with the AAA of VPNs: the customer support department.